dbo99/csdvr----calsimII-data-vis-in-r/README.md

 2. In `csv_list.r`, enter your complete csv file names (eg `040812_BO_Y1a1.csv`) and enter scenario nicknames (eg `Scen1_Y1A1`).
 Short labels make room for plot space

-4. If scenario order matters for on-the-fly plots or batch plots, enter same nicknames in `scenfacts.r` in order you prefer: top to bottom in `scenfacts.r` yields top to bottom order in legend.
+4. If scenario/legend order matters for on-the-fly plots or batch plots, enter same nicknames in `scenfacts.r` in order you prefer: top to bottom in `scenfacts.r` yields top to bottom order in legend.
 Otherwise skip step; default order without specification in `scenfacts.r` is alphabetic

 5. In `control.r`: enter same working folder path in three places (blocks) at the top of the file (first ~20 lines)